chef/chef-web-docs/chef_master/source/backend_failure_recovery.rst

       chef-backend-ctl join-cluster IP_OF_RUNNING_NODE -s PATH_TO_SHARED_SECRETS

-See the installation instructions for more details on joining nodes to the cluster.
+See the `installation instructions </install_server_ha.html#step-3-install-and-configure-remaining-backend-nodes>`__ for more details on joining nodes to the cluster.

 Two-node Failure
 -----------------------------------------------------